openshift/enhancements/enhancements/monitoring/monitoring-stack-operator.md

 Cons:

 * This approach makes a `MonitoringStack `coupled to a centralized component.
 In order for individual teams to query their own metrics, they will need to query all prometheus instances.
 * Currently Thanos Query does not have good QoS mechanisms for independent query targets.
-Intensive heavy queries from one team could therefore impact querying capabilities for other teams.
+Intensive queries from one team could therefore impact querying capabilities of other teams.
 * Since we want to build a community around the project, this approach makes the stack overall less composable and less reusable.
 It assumes that `MonitoringStack` owners are fine with exposing their metrics to each other.
 This might be the case for Managed Services, but it does not necessarily apply in the general sense.
 * In case a central view is needed, an additional Thanos Query instance can still be deployed independently.